Skip to main content

 For many North Texas students, these challenges begin well before high school.
 According to a study from the American Educational Research Foundation, students who are both not reading proficiently by third grade and living in poverty are 13 times less likely to graduate from high school on time compared to their proficient, more affluent peers.

-We need programs and initiatives that give young students a strong start in school, better prepare graduates to earn a living wage and help to build a more diverse workforce.
+We need programs and initiatives that give young students a strong start in school, better prepare graduates to earn a living wage and help to build a more robust workforce.

 We Prepare North Texans for Success